EnterpriseTrainingCenter/ExchangeServer/SMEXHybrid/Scripts/readme.md

-Scripts used to prepare the lab environment
+Scripts used to prepare and cleanup the lab environment